react-cosmos/react-cosmos/README.md

 🚀 **[localhost:5000](http://localhost:5000)**

-> You may also run `npx react-cosmos@next` in your project without installing any deps.
+> You may also run `npx react-cosmos` in your project without installing any deps.

 4\. **Create your first fixture**